Vaccine Administration: Ages 12 and older now eligible

 Patients should not pay out-of-pocket costs to get COVID-19 vaccine.
 Enrolled providers must give the vaccine regardless of a patient’s ability to pay.
 Providers may bill a patient’s health plan or program.
 Providers may not bill the patient for the balance.
 For details, see CDC’s information on filing claims for reimbursement.

-Pfizer Vaccine Storage Updates
+Pfizer and Johnson & Johnson Vaccine Storage Updates

 The FDA updated its Pfizer-BioNTech COVID-19 vaccine storage guidelines.
 The vaccine may be kept at standard frozen temperatures, including: